Anarbor

-Anarbor is an American rock band from Phoenix, Arizona that was formed in 2003.
-The band is composed of lead vocalist, bassist and only constant member Slade Echeverria, guitarist Adam Juwig, guitarist Danny Stravers, and drummer William Wilson.
-Initially known as "Troop 101", the band later changed their name to "Anarbor".
+Anarbor is an American rock band from Phoenix which was formed in 2003.
+The band is composed of lead vocalist/bassist Slade Echeverria and guitarist Danny Stravers.
+Initially known as "Troop 101", the band changed their name to "Anarbor" later.
 In April 2008, the band was signed to Hopeless Records while still attending high school in Arizona.
-Since then, the band has released four EPs and three studio albums.
+Since then, the band has released four EPs and four studio albums.

 History

-The band started playing together in Garrity's garage in the Phoenix community of Ahwatukee in early 2003.
-They played their first show on July 17, 2003, at Skateland in Chandler, AZ.
-Shortly after the band's first show, they added bassist Jess Myers.
-The band continued to play all over the Phoenix metro area throughout their high school years.
-In December 2004, the band went into the studio with producer Matt Grabe to record their debut EP, "You Brought This On Yourself", which was released locally in May 2005.
+The band, formed by: Slade Echevierra (vocals and bass), Adam Juwig (lead guitar), Michael Kitlas (rhythm guitar), Greg Garrity (drums) began playing together in Garrity's garage in the southern Phoenix community of Ahwatukee in early 2003.
+They played their first show on July 17, 2003, at Skateland in Chandler, adjacent to Ahwatukee.
+Shortly after the band's first show, they added Jessica Myers on bass.
+The band continued to play the Phoenix metro area while they went to high school.
+In December 2004, the band recorded their debut EP, "You Brought This On Yourself" with producer Matt Grabe, which was released locally in May 2005.

+They changed their name to Anarbor stemming from the fact that former guitarist Mike Kitlas' sister was born in Ann Arbor, Michigan.
 Their self-released EP, Hearing Colours, Seeing Sounds, was released digitally in March 2008 and peaked at No. 62 on Amazon.com's Top Album chart.

 Their debut Hopeless Records release, The Natural Way, came out on August 19, 2008.
 The four song digital release debuted at [ No. 6 on the Billboard Top Singles Album Chart].
-In October 2008, Jess Myers announced her departure from the band, due to excessive touring and her interest in going to college.
+In October 2008, Myers announced her departure from the band, due to excessive touring and her interest in going to college.
 An acoustic version of Anarbor's song "Passion for Publication" appeared in the compilation Take Action!
 Volume 9.